How to say goodbye to people in English exercise

 Below is a definition/description of each of the words/phrases in bold from the above text.
 Now choose the word/phrase from the question's selection box which you believe answers each question.
 Only use one word/phrase once.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

-1. A different way to say 'is leaving now', is
+1. An informal way to say 'is leaving now', is

 Is heading off now: